NASCAR to resume season May 17 without spectators

 UNDATED (AP) — NASCAR has set a date to green flag its Cup season.

-The circuit says it will resume its season without fans present starting May 17 at Darlington Raceway in South Carolina.
+The circuit has announced it will resume its season without fans present starting May 17 at Darlington Raceway in South Carolina.
 The premier Cup Series will then race three more times in a 10-day span, beginning with one more at Darlington before two outside Charlotte, North Carolina.

 NASCAR's revised schedule goes only through May and has a pair of Wednesday Cup races, fulfilling fans’ longtime plea for midweek events.